 In 1987-1988, the breeding population was estimated at 5,000 birds, including 1,320 breeding pairs, and in 1995-1996, at 940 breeding pairs (Brereton 1996).
 Annual surveys across the non-breeding range fluctuate depending on the distribution of the birds across the landscape and flock sizes (Garnett et al. 2011).
 In 2010 mainland surveys recorded 2,158 birds, including immatures, the highest count for many years (C. Tzaros and D. Ingwersen in litt.
 2010).
 Garnett et al. (2011) estimate that the population probably contains around 2,000 mature individuals and is declining, however a population viability analysis model predicted that the population will decline by an average of 87% (79-95%) over three generations (12-18 years) (Heinsohn et al. 2015).

 When breeding, it is almost always associated with its main food source, flowering Tasmanian blue gum Eucalyptus globulus.
 Flowering may be sufficient to support breeding in only three years out of every 10.
 In poor years, swamp (black) Gum E. ovata is used as food source (Brereton et al. 2004).
+Overall, the availability and flowering of the feed trees can severely affect the availability of breeding habitat (Tzaros et al. 2009).
 Most breeding birds are found in remnant forest patches of less than 0.01 km2.
 They nest in hollows of both live and dead eucalypt trees (D. Saunders in litt.
 2007).
 The most common tree species used for nesting are stringybark E. obliqua, white peppermint E. pulchella and Tasmanian blue gum E. globulus, white gum E. viminalis, gum-topped stringybark E. delegatensis and dead stags (D. Saunders in litt.
 2007).
 Several pairs often nest in close proximity, in the same or neighbouring trees.
 On the mainland, it occurs in eucalypt forest and woodlands, mainly box-ironbark habitats on the inland slopes of the Great Dividing Range and in coastal forests.
 Critical food resources occur within this habitat, principally nectar from prolific flowering species such as red ironbark E. tricarpa, grey box E. microcarpa, yellow gum E. leucoxylon and mugga ironbark E. sideroxylon on the western slopes, and Swamp Mahogany E. robusta and spotted gum Corymbia maculata in coastal areas.
-Lerp (sugary secretions from sap sucking insects on leaves [D. Saunders in litt.
-2007]) is also a favoured food source and is occasionally preffered over blossom, even when abundant blossom is available where birds are present (M. Roderick, D. Ingwersen pers. obs.).
+Lerp (sugary secretions from sap sucking insects on leaves; D. Saunders in litt.
+2007) is also a favoured food source and is occasionally preffered over blossom, even when abundant blossom is available where birds are present (M. Roderick, D. Ingwersen pers. obs.).
 During the winter the birds are semi-nomadic and visit a network of traditional sites in reaction to flowering events and lerp availability (Kennedy and Tzaros 2005).
 Their wintering distribution varies greatly between years, depending on climatic conditions and the resulting food availability (Saunders and Heinsohn 2008).
 However it will also repeatedly use the same sites between years and often remain in winter foraging habitats for extended periods within a season (D. Saunders in litt.
 2007).
 In some years, urban landscapes containing indigenous or non-local flowering eucalypts are also readily used (C. Tzaros in litt.
 2003).
 The importance of larger trees as a food source has been shown in this species's breeding range (Brereton et al. 2004) and wintering range (Kennedy and Tzaros 2005), as such trees tend to offer a more reliable and abundant source of nectar.
 Individuals can travel up to 5,000 kilometres between their mainland wintering grounds and their Tasmanian breeding sites, making theirs the longest migration undertaken by any parrot in the world (Tzaros et al. 2009).

 Habitat loss and alteration within breeding and drought refuge habitats remains a key threat.
 In Tasmania, breeding habitat is significantly reduced and fragmented through clearance of E. globulus for agriculture, residential development, plantation timber, sawlog production and clear-felling for woodchips.
+In 2017, a large area of key nesting habitat has been logged for timber extraction (D. Stojanovic in litt.
+2017).
 Over 50% of the original grassy E. globulus forest in Tasmania has been cleared (Brereton et al. 2004).
 Selective logging has resulted in the removal of larger trees from the remaining forest patches.
 Such patches are typically unfenced and exhibit poor regeneration (Brereton et al. 2004).
 Competition for remaining nest-sites with Common Starlings Sturnus vulgaris could be a problem along forest edges.
 Even with protection of remaining habitat (80% private land), maintenance and recovery may be limited by the dependence of breeding on an irregular nectar supply.
 It also suffers high mortality through collision with windows, vehicles and fences.
 On the mainland, clearance and degradation of habitat for agriculture, forestry and residential and commercial development has had the biggest impact (D. Saunders in litt.
 2007).
 Much of the preferred lowland habitat on the most fertile and productive sites has been cleared or substantially modified (C. Tzaros in litt.
 2003).
 Drought refuge habitats continue to be cleared and fragmented for coastal developments (D. Saunders in litt.
 2007).
 Remnants, including much of what currently exists in the conservation reserve system, have been heavily cut-over and degraded, and this practice is continuing in many areas, including hardwood production forests.
 This practice is considered to result in poor and unreliable nectar-sources through the reduction of large mature trees.
 Competition from large nectarivores honeyeaters and the introduced Bumblebee Bombus terrestris may be exacerbated by forest fragmentation.
 In winter, the species relies heavily on public land that has been exploited for timber, honey and minerals (Kennedy and Tzaros 2005).

 Conservation and Research Actions Underway